MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/certificatestore-csp.md

 Supported operation is Get.

 <a href="" id="my-wstep-renew-serverurl"></a>**My/WSTEP/Renew/ServerURL**
 Optional.
 Specifies the URL of certificate renewal server.
-If this node does not exist, the client uses the initial certificate enrollment URL.
+If this node doesn't exist, the client uses the initial certificate enrollment URL.

 > [!NOTE]
 > The renewal process follows the same steps as device enrollment, which means that it starts with Discovery service, followed by Enrollment policy service, and then Enrollment web service.